Mike Marshall (marshmi02)

 - Born January 12, 1960 in Libertyville, IL USA

 Mike Marshall is one of two players by that name to become stars with the Los Angeles Dodgers.
 Confusingly enough, the other Mike Marshall, a pitcher, was still active in the 1981 National League when this Mike came up.
-This Mike, an outfielder, played 11 seasons in the majors, with 148 home runs.
+This Mike, an outfielder, played 11 seasons in the majors and hit 148 home runs.
 He was on the All-Star team in 1984, and also appeared on the winning team in the 1988 World Series.

 Marshall moved up the ladder in the Dodgers organization, playing at Lethbridge, Lodi, San Antonio, and Albuquerque.
 He always hit well (see awards below), but his two years at Albuquerque were great, as he hit .373/~.443/.675 and then .388/~.483/.639 in 1981 and 1982.
 He was named Minor League Player of the Year by both The Sporting News and Baseball America (awarding the distinction for the first time) for his great 1981 season at Albuquerque, where he won the Pacific Coast League Triple Crown.
 He came up for 14 games with the Dodgers in 1981, and appeared in the Division Series but not in the League Championship Series or the World Series.